sablier-labs/docs/docs/contracts/v2/reference/core/interfaces/interface.ISablierV2Lockup.md

 - This function will attempt to call a hook on the recipient of the stream, if the recipient is a contract.
   Requirements:
+- The call must not be a delegate call.
 - `streamId` must point to an active lockup stream.
-- `msg.sender` must be the sender of the stream, an approved operator, or the owner of the NFT (also known as the recipient of the stream).
+- `msg.sender` must be either the recipient of the stream (a.k.a the owner of the NFT) or an approved operator.
 - `to` must be the recipient if `msg.sender` is the sender of the stream.
 - `amount` must not be zero and must not exceed the withdrawable amount.
-- The call must not be a delegate call.

 ```solidity
 function withdraw(uint256 streamId, address to, uint128 amount) external;